Skip to Content

 Ground beef is mixed with the same herbs and spices used in the classic North African shakshuka and then simmered in a smoky, tomato-y shakshuka sauce for a one-pan dinner that everyone will love.

-spiced meatballs in a shakshuka in a ban with feta and pita bread
+spiced meatballs simmered in a shakshuka sauce in a skillet served with feta, parsley and pita bread

 Shakshuka!
 As Fun to Say as It Is to Eat.

-Whether you’re already in love with shakshuka or still part of the uninitiated, we promise you’re going to love this meatball shakshuka as much or more than the egg-y original.
-Shakshuka is kind of the OG one-pan meal, and you know we’re into that (and we know you are, too).
-Shakshuka meatballs might sound like a big departure from the original recipe, but it makes a lot of sense if you stop to think about it.
+Whether you’re already in love with shakshuka or still part of the uninitiated, we promise you’re going to love these meatballs in shakshuka sauce just as much or even more than the egg-y original.
+Shakshuka is kind of the OG one-pan meal.
 Shakshuka is a dish of eggs simmered in tomato sauce—albeit one flavored with Middle Eastern spices—and traditional Italian meatballs are simmered in a simple tomato sauce.
 All we did was put two and two together!
 Boom—smoky, spicy, shakshuka meatballs!
+Be sure to also check out our Grilled Shakshuka Pizza, our Mediterranean meatballs and the rest of our favorite Meatball recipes!

 Meatball Shakshuka: Simple Ingredients = Extreme Deliciousness

 This easy meatball recipe is all about taking familiar techniques and basic ingredients and creating a wildly delicious, one-pan, weeknight dinner that’s so good it’ll make you re-think your whole entire life.
-Or, will at least just make everyone around your table really happy.
 We bet you’ve got most of these spices and veggies on-hand already.
 AND, because the flavors used in the meatball sauce (the shakshuka sauce) are the same as the ones in the meatballs, there’s a lot of overlap between the meatball ingredients and the simmer sauce ingredients.
 In addition to the basics (olive oil, salt) here’s what you’ll need to make this easy meatball recipe:

 • Red bell peppers